-(1) In addition to any established dues for those groups that are associated with state or national organizations, groups may establish dues, not to exceed six dollars per year, per member, with the approval of the warden.
+(1) In addition to any established dues for those groups that are associated with state or national organizations, groups may establish dues, not to exceed six dollars per year, per member, with the approval of the warden or designee.

 (2) Inmate groups may, with the approval of the warden or designee, conduct fund-raising activities, including the sale of services or merchandise, which shall not be in competition with the commissary.
 A vendor license shall be obtained by each group selling services or merchandise, and sales tax must be paid in accordance with state law.

 (3) Inmate groups may receive contributions from individuals or groups with prior approval from the warden or designee.
 Such contributions shall be made to the group to be used for the group's designated purpose and shall not be credited to any individual.